 Apart from great locations, creative spaces and amazing views over parks and city skylines, there are opportunities to increase value significantly beyond that of the build cost when building in a city.
 However, careful planning is required to mitigate the pitfalls of building in the city.

-Like all projects, there is a pre-construction phase and this involves the co-ordination of a design team, obtaining consents and agreeing prices and terms of building contracts.
-This stage is perhaps even more critical in an urban area.
+Like all projects, there is a pre-construction phase and this involves the co-ordination of a design team, obtaining consents and agreeing prices and in addition, terms of building contracts.
+This stage is probably even more critical in an urban area.

 Forward planning is essential and can be a crucial factor in the start date of your project.